Use of rape-kit DNA to probe other crimes shocks prosecutors

 “As far as I know, it’s not a widespread practice,” said Ilse Knecht, director of policy and advocacy at the Joyful Heart Foundation, which assists survivors of sexual assault, domestic violence and child abuse.

 Knecht and others fear the effect on sexual assault victims, many of whom are already reluctant to report their experiences to law enforcement.
+Experts say only a third of sexual assaults are reported to authorities.

-The possibility — however remote — that their DNA could be used against them could throw up additional barriers.
+The possibility — however remote — that an accuser’s DNA could be used against them could throw up additional barriers.

 “I think anybody can understand how survivors would be fearful of reporting after hearing this story,” Knecht said.

-Nelson Bunn, executive director of the National District Attorneys Association, said rape-kit DNA should only be used in sexual assault investigations.
+Nelson Bunn, executive director of the National District Attorneys Association, said he did not personally know of crime labs using DNA in such a manner.
+Rape-kit DNA should only be used in sexual assault investigations, he said.

 “Otherwise, trust would be eroded,” he said, citing “a detrimental effect on justice for victims of sexual assault.”